Andrewhli06/cs30-major-project/proposal.md

 - Explosive canisters (AOE damage)
 - Healthbars for everything (blocks, enemies, player)
 - Freezing ability (freezes the enemy for a certain time after player has picked up the object)
+- Enemies track player (hard) - Pathfinding algorithm
+- Spawn enemies periodically until the spawner is broken, shoot when they see player - Line of sight algorithm
+- All start screens and/or choice screens - UI improvement
+- Implement optional upgrades to your tank (armor, visibility, turret speed, movement speed)
+- Implement choice of weapons (minigun, shotgun, ricochet, cannon, rockets, laser)